NessInMorse/NessInMorse.github.io/_posts/2023-07-30-learning-swedish.markdown

 A faster way to perform this task is by first deploying all characters, and then, deploy all numbers: abcdef
 1, 2, 3, 4, 5, 6...
-Conveying this message via written words is quite difficult, but you'll notice yourself that this is the case when doing the task yourself.
+Conveying this message via written words is quite difficult, but you'll notice yourself that what I am trying to convey is true when you attempt to do this yourself.
 Now how does this tie in with the vocabulary program?
 Well, Teach2000 and WRTS (even worse so) enforced users to go like this:

 ```